 In my own personal truth, I say that you should be on the constant

-lookout for those *teachers* who continually dangle those invisible carrots in front of you be they tidbits of lore and myth, spiritual exercises,
+lookout for those genuine spell casters who continually look out for you whether it may be tidbits of lore and myth, spiritual exercises,

 or more.
 While I fully understand the need for discretion or of keeping